j19sch/j19sch.github.io/posts/2012/20120409-irony-of-scripted-testing.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2012/04/09/the-irony-of-scripted-testing/).*
+*This post was originally published on my old blog.*